Gale (singer): Early life and career

 After receiving a bachelor's degree in advertising from the University of Puerto Rico and a certification in songwriting from Berklee College of Music, Gale moved to Miami in 2016 to pursue her professional singing career and begins the production of her first single as an independent artist titled "Fantasma", an Electropop song of her composition and the production of Colombian producer Juan Andres Ceballos, aka Nito.
 The song was launched digitally on October 25, 2016.
 Soon after, she began to work on the production of her first album titled "Espirales Sin Sentido", which she funded by selling her 10-year-old SUV and an Indiegogo crowdfunding campaign.

 As the album was being produced, she released two other singles of her composition: “Caramelo”, a Latin Pop track written and produced by herself and the pop ballad "Respirar" at the beginning of 2017.
-On June 23, 2017, Gale self-released her debut album "Espirales Sin Sentido" under her own label Blue Madness Records, a 10-song album which includes the participation of producer Juan Ceballos and Grammy winners Dan Warner and Felipe Tichauer.
+On June 23, 2017, Gale self-released her debut album "Espirales Sin Sentido" under her own label Blue Madness Records, a 10-song album which includes the participation of producer Juan Ceballos and Grammy Award winners Dan Warner and Felipe Tichauer.

 On June 25, 2017 Univision announced on its flagship show República Deportiva that it selected "Levántate", a dance song from the album, as the official song of the 2017 CONCACAF Gold Cup for the promotion and coverage of the soccer tournament.
 The song was written and produced by Gale and Juan Andres Ceballos and became the promotional single of the album during that time.
 Gale followed up with "Incontrolable", a dancehall infused track, later that year.

 Gale's album promotion came to a halt when Hurricane Maria hit her homeland of Puerto Rico.
 After experiencing the devastation caused by the force of nature, Gale wrote a song for the people of Puerto Rico called "Aquí estamos" which she released on January 19, 2018.